 - (1) Submission of an informative and interesting well-written Story (max.
 10 points); - (2) Quality of the project proposal is the project thoroughly planned, and does the applicant appear able to deliver the proposed project within the necessary timeframe, in line with the budget breakdown? (max.
-20 points); - (3) Linkage of the project proposal with the European Heritage Days priorities of diversity, education, community engagement and/or youth orientation (max.
+20 points): - (3) Linkage of the project proposal with the European Heritage Days priorities of diversity, education, community engagement and/or youth orientation as well as the connection with the European Heritage Days 2025 pan-European annual theme of Architectural Heritage (max.
 20 points); - (4) European Dimension of the project proposal (max.
 10 points); - (5) Quality and sustainability of the expected results and sustainability of the project (max.
 10 points); - (6) Outcomes of the project for the community, including long-term benefits (max.
 10 points); - (7) Potential for the project to enable the community, at both local and European levels, to engage with the heritage in new and improved ways (max.
 10 points); - (8) Budget breakdown: eligibility of costs and appropriate use of grant funds (max.
 10 points).